joeblew99/gu/docs/Getting Started.md

 )
 ```

 Next is defined a event type which will be used to communicate an event through
-the internal dispatch which allows communication of types across components.
+the internal dispatch mechanism `Gu` provides.
+These is an optional package but it is used heavily in `Gu` to allow decoupled communication between parts, developers are free to come up with their own approaches.

-But this system is neither a rule and developers are free to define how their
+*Remember, this system is neither a rule and developers are free to define how their
-components communicate and behave.
+components communicate and behave.*

 ```go
 // SubscriptionSubmitEvent defines a event sent out to define the status of a subscription